RamyaSruthi3/PersonalBudgetWebsite/README.md

 Backend, Frontend Configuration -

-Install the necessary dependencies by running:npm install
+Install the necessary dependencies by running: npm install

 To start the development server: npm run dev